| (previously known as Tephrina inconspicua) MACARIINI, ENNOMINAE, GEOMETRIDAE, GEOMETROIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The adult moths are pale brown with a dark submarginal line on each forewing.
 The moths have a wingspan of about 2.5 cms.

-The species is found across Africa, including
+The species has been found across Africa, including

 but now appear to have died out where they were introduced into Australia in